rahmanghub/House-Price-Prediction-using-Linear-Regression/README.md

 Avg.
 Area Number of Bedrooms
 Area Population
 Price (target variable)

+This dataset consists of various features of houses, such as average area income, house age, number of rooms, number of bedrooms, and area population, along with their corresponding house prices.
+We will use this data to build a machine learning model for house price prediction using the linear regression algorithm.
+The linear regression model will be trained on this data to learn the relationship between the features and house prices, and then used to make predictions on new data.

 # Libraries Used
 We will be using the following Python libraries for this project: